fractal-analytics-platform/fractal-tasks-core/docs/tables.md

 **Table columns**

-A feature table must include the table which is defined in its `instance_key` attribute, e.g. the `label` one in the example above.
+A feature table must include the column which is defined in its `instance_key` attribute (e.g. the `label` column, for the example above).

 ## Examples